 These two tests enable the measurement of misalignment between the two eyes.
 This type of problem leads to a condition of double vision in a patient.
 The extent of the double vision and the direction in which it is maximal can be charted by using these two tests.
 The tests are done using red and green goggles wherein one colored glass is placed in front of one eye and the other in front of the other.

 CONTRAST SENSITIVITY TESTING

-Certain disease of the retina and optic nerve leave behind subtle defects of sensitivity.
+A certain diseases of the retina and optic nerve leave behind subtle defects of sensitivity.
 A patient is very symptomatic of these deficiencies but the commonly performed tests like the vision testing do not reveal the true extent of the defect.
 Measurement of contrast sensitivity enables one to understand these subtle defects in the visual function.
-This test involves identification of patterns of grey on grey background.
+This test involves the identification of patterns of grey on grey background.

 COLOR VISION TESTING